mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 ##### 47:52

 Well, Bodhidharma says “I don’t know” when he was asked who you are, but he is not spooky, he is not a ghost.
 He exists; he has a body and a mind.
-He knows pretty well “I am existing.”
-Right now, right here.
-But, how can understand.
+He knows pretty well, “I am existing, right now, right here."

+But how can [we] understand?
 He is Bodhidharma?
 Or he is another person?
 Or he is a god?
 Or he is a bodhisattva?
 No. He is Bodhidharma.
-He came to China to teach, and is teaching as a what?
+So he came to China to teach Buddha's teaching as a what?
 Bodhidharma?
 No. Bodhisattva.
 So he is bodhisattva.
 He is really bodhisattva?
 No. Bodhidharma.
-He is very Bodhidharma?
-No, he is Bodhidharma.
-So finally, language completely drops off.
-What, who he is.
-That's why you say, “I don’t know.”
-But “I don’t know” is really looking at the directly reality.
-Reality, where or which Bodhidharma really exists, from day to day.
-Why he comes to China to teach Buddhism.
-At that time, there is a purpose of activity.
+He is really Bodhidharma?
+No, he is bodhisattva.

+So finally, language completely drops off; what [or] who he is.
+That's why he said, “I don’t know.”
+But “I don’t know” is really looking at the direct reality, [the] reality in which Bodhidharma really exists from day to day.

+Why he comes to China to teach Buddhism – at that time, there is a purpose of activity.
 Well, if you do something with a purpose, there must be some profit, or result, or reward, very naturally.
-This is very systematical understanding of human activity.
-Of course, we should know this.
-But we cannot judge reality in that way.
-Sometimes, even though you teach for long, how many people understand Buddha’s teaching?
+This is a very systematic understanding of human activity.
+Of course, we should know this; but we cannot judge reality in that way.
+[For example,] even though you teach for [a long time], how many people understand Buddha’s teaching?
 Pretty rare.
-I believe I have given instruction of zazen for 15 (50?) years.
-I don’t know how many people I give instruction.
+I believe I have given instruction of zazen for 50 years.
+I don’t know how many people I [have] given instruction.
 But you remind me, how many people come back after that?
 Clearly, one or two.

 ##### 50:17